Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Analysis of optimality and convergence

 which in our case is given by \eqref{ocp:lqr_matrixform}.
-This heuristic choice of feedback gain corresponds to a restriction of \eqref{nlp:high} to
+This heuristic choice of feedback gains corresponds to a restriction of \eqref{nlp:high} to

-where the nominal trajectory remains as the only degree of freedom.
-In general, a heuristic choice of $\tilde K(u)$ will not account exactly for the implicit cost of the backoffs, such that solving \eqref{nlp:high_m_of_y} yields a suboptimal solution of \eqref{nlp:high}.
+where the nominal trajectory remains the only degree of freedom.
+In general, a heuristic choice of $\tilde K(u)$ will not exactly account for the implicit cost of the backoffs, such that solving \eqref{nlp:high_m_of_y} yields a suboptimal solution of \eqref{nlp:high}.

-When iteratively solving \eqref{nlp:high_m_of_y} for fixed backoffs, the backoff gradient is neglected.
-This corresponds to a zero-order approximation of the constraint gradient \cite{Zanelli2021}.
-In consequence, stationary points $\hat u$ of Riccati-ZORO are not exact solutions of \eqref{nlp:high_m_of_y}.
+Iteratively solving \eqref{nlp:high_m_of_y} for fixed backoffs neglects their gradient.
+This corresponds to a zero-order approximation of the constraint gradient \citep{Zanelli2021}.
+Consequently, stationary points $\hat u$ of Riccati-ZORO are not exact solutions of \eqref{nlp:high_m_of_y}.
 Instead, they are solutions of a perturbed version of \eqref{nlp:high_m_of_y}, given by